mrcsXndr/cloudflare-edge-leaderboard/README.md

 # cloudflare-edge-leaderboard
  A simple leaderboard implementation that can be easily applied to existing projects to report scores

-# Setup Instructions
-- Make sure you have the latest version of npm installed
-- Make sure you have Python 3.6 or later installed
-- Run ```pip install requests python-dotenv```

 ### Install dependencies
 1. Run ```npm install``` in your project folder
 2. Run setup script